Penetration testing does not reduce risk.

 The boundaries of penetration testing must be clearly defined.
-What is a penetration test?
-Whatever the contract says it is.
+A penetration test is what the contract says it is.

-Case in point: the episode 229 podcast of PaulDotCom, in which the customer acknowledges that their ID card readers have a known vulnerability, and “you can’t test that” … which evokes shameless derisive laughter.
+Case in point: the episode 229 podcast of PaulDotCom, in which the customer acknowledges that their ID card readers have a known vulnerability, tells the pentester “you can’t test that” … which evokes shameless derisive laughter.
 But why should it?
 Isn’t the customer trying to find out what they don’t know?
-For example, replacing an ID card reader system is an expensive process; knowing that it has a vulnerability doesn’t make a budget appear.
+Aren’t they trying to identify where their other critical controls are incomplete?
+Replacing an ID card reader system is an expensive process; knowing that it has a vulnerability doesn’t make a budget appear.
+Exclude that known vulnerability from the penetration test.
 A penetration test is what the contract says it is.

 - HackingLoops is an online resource for learning Ethical Hacking.
 It covers wide range of information security topics including tips, password hacking along with relevant information about the latest tool.
 It also provides guidelines for baseline security.